Back to Events

 Event Details

 Impartiality is an ethical cornerstone of mediation.
-Codes of ethics the world over require mediators to avoid bias or favoritism by word or action and decline to serve when current or past relationships create incurable conflicts of interest.
+Codes of ethics the world over require mediators to avoid bias or favoritism by word or action and decline to serve when current or past relationships create incurable conflicts of interest, and advocates owe a duty of disclosure when they are aware of such conflicts.

 In this workshop, we will examine these concepts by:

-1) parsing the text of both the Model Standards and CPR’s Rules for the Lawyer Serving as a Third Party Neutral;
+1) parsing the texts of the Model Standards, the Rules of Professional Conduct and CPR’s Rule for the Lawyer Serving as a Third Party Neutral;

 2) dissect a well-publicized case where plaintiffs in a mass tort case challenged the mediator’s conduct in light of a significant relationship with an employee at defendant company; and